benhook1013/space-game/PLAN.md

 - On‑screen joystick and shoot button; WASD + Space mirror touch controls
 - States: **menu → playing → game over** with quick restart
 - Use a `GameState` enum to manage transitions
+- Centralize asset paths in an `Assets` helper that preloads sprites, audio and fonts so gameplay code never references file paths directly
 - Favor small composable components over inheritance
 - If saving is needed later, add IDs and JSON‑serializable state
 - Fixed logical resolution scaled to device for consistent gameplay